AckeeCZ/frontend-cookbook/pages/project/LighthouseSetup.md

 * [See the result](#see-the-result)

 ## Install LHCI npm package
-Install [@lhci/cli](https://www.npmjs.com/package/@lhci/cli) globally into your computer to be able to run a wizzard later.
+Install [@lhci/cli](https://www.npmjs.com/package/@lhci/cli) globally into your computer to be able to run a wizard later.

 ```bash
 yarn global add @lhci/cli